elevin72/roga-example-project/README.md

 ### Running the project
  `cd example-project`

- `dotnet run --project example-project.csproj dataset.csv`
+ `dotnet run --project example-project.csproj [path to csv]`

+ If no path is included, then the path is assumed to be `dataset.csv`, in this project directory

  Make sure to include the path to the csv file generated, so that this project knows which file to use